alexprice1/Bold/README.md

 ## How to use

-In your web.js file, use the following code:
+In a web.js file at your project root, use the following to set up a novation-mobile server:

     var nm = require('novation-mobile');

     var config = {
       port: process.argv[2] || 4050,
       useStaticServer: true,